 - The branded signs enhance the regions identity, representing a united corridor that allows travelers to seamlessly travel throughout the northwest region.
 The signs re-enforce branding that has already been in place

 - The new signage encourages multimodal travel throughout the region, with an emphasis in increasing equity and access to every mode our region has to offer.

-Currently the signs are being installed by E3 Signs, LLC by December 2018.
+The signs were installed along the corridor by E3 Signs, LLC in December 2018.